mozilla/pkipolicy/rootstore/policy.md

 ### 3.1 Audits ###

-Before being included and periodically thereafter, CAs MUST obtain certain audits for their root certificates and all of their intermediate certificates that are technically capable of issuing working server or email certificates.
+Before being included and periodically thereafter, CA operators MUST obtain certain audits for their root certificates and all of their intermediate certificates that are technically capable of issuing working server or email certificates.
 This section describes the requirements for those audits.